Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 The audience dutifully stood and applauded politely, then collectively gasped as the Great Father *prowled* out from behind the curtain and up onto the loudly creaking stage.
 There truly was no preparing anyone for him.
 His *impossibly* muscular build, the prowling power that his short coat emphasized but which no amount of fur could cover.
 His sheer, incomprehensible *size...* All of it hit the audience all at once, to stunning effect.
 Nevermind the rank and titles, Daar commanded attention and respect (and frankly, fear and awe) just by *being* there.

 He seemed to understand the effect he had on everyone though, and decided to disarm it.
 With a bit of a flourish, he gave them all a very un-statesmanlike panting grin... and then *posed* on all fours with a smug toss of his head and a quick flex of a truly gargantuan arm.
-That bit of preening somehow conveyed just the *right* amount of ridiculous, self-effacing humor…
+That bit of preening somehow conveyed just the *right* amount of ridiculous, self-effacing humor...

 The audience laughed, and the applause grew more heartfelt.
 Somehow, you just *knew* from the feel of the room when the reactions were genuine, instead of mere clapter.

 Jamal crossed the stage to greet him, and found the Greater Father was so big that even on all fours, he was nearly at eye level.
-His proffered hand was *lost* in that giant paw, and….
+His proffered hand was *lost* in that giant paw, and....

 No. Make a show of it.
 He gestured upward with his hands while the audience kept applauding, and Daar caught the meaning.
-He stood up, and up, *and up…*
+He stood up, and up, *and up...*

 ...Wow.
 The audience gasped, and the whooped, egging it on.

 Jamal was barely more than half as tall, and it was an image that would be on all the media tomorrow.
-The Great Father had a bit of a showman’s streak in him too; he put his arm around Jamal‘s shoulders, then for one final show, *lifted* him in one arm so their heads were level…
+The Great Father had a bit of a showman’s streak in him too; he put his arm around Jamal‘s shoulders, then for one final show, *lifted* him in one arm so their heads were level...

 "I think they like it," Daar grumbled quietly, just for him.